wp-e-commerce/WP-e-Commerce/readme.txt

 * Multi-tier pricing for quantity discounts.
 * Search Engine Friendly URLs
 * New Products widget
-* Cross-sells on product pages (in 3.8 this is now available as a Plugin)
+* Cross-sells on product pages
-* Google Site Map
+* Google Sitemap and Google Analytics
 * Uses the popular “Share This” button for easily promoting your products on popular social networking sites
-* Integrates with Facebook Marketplace (Facebook Marketplace API has closed – we’re working on it)
 * Integrates with Google Base
-* Integrates with Campaign Monitor for advanced email marketing
-* Integrates with Intense Debate for shared comments
-* Mail Chimp integration coming soon

 = Search Engine Optimization =
 * 100% Search Engine Friendly
 * Meta-information for products and categories
 * RSS feeds for products and categories
 * Integrates with Google (XML site maps and Google Merchant Centre)
-* Integrates with the All in One SEO plugin for WordPress (which includes Google Analytics)
+* Integrates with the All in One SEO plugin for WordPress

 = Internationalization Support =
-* Multi-lingual (the first Plugin to fully utilize and integrate with GlotPress)
+* Basic support for popular multi-lingual plugins (qTranslate and WPML)
 * Support for multiple currencies
 * Ability to target specific countries